luxfi/cli/README.md

-# Avalanche-CLI
+# Lux-CLI

-Avalanche CLI is a command line tool that gives developers access to everything Avalanche.
+Lux CLI is a command line tool that gives developers access to everything Lux.
 This release specializes in helping developers develop and test subnets.

 ## Installation